 LSAT Logic Games Example

-Technically, this section of the LSAT is known as Analytical Reasoning.
-Endearingly termed Logic Games, here is an example published by Manhattan Review:
+Technically, this section of the LSAT is known as Analytical Reasoning, endearingly termed Logic Games.
+Here is a sample question published by Manhattan Review:

 In a school function ceremony, seven students, Amy, Bob, Chad, Dom, Elisa, Fischer, and Grant have to deliver their performances in seven consecutive slots, not necessarily in the order of their given names.
 The following information is known about the order in which the students perform: